Chapter 15: Peanut Shell

 In the months that followed, Mr. Blackwell became the wcg’s unofficial troubleshooter for areas affected by Malachi’s Message—often ridiculing and belittling my father and the pcg because of how small it was and the fact that it was started by two unknown ministers.

-But with every handful of people that responded positively to Malachi’s Message, we received more new names and addresses.
+But with every handful of people who responded positively to Malachi’s Message, we received more new names and addresses.
 And as the message spread, the wcg gradually broadened its attack against the pcg—first in an indirect way, and then later, head on.

 First Sip of Being Exposed

-When Mr. Tkach Sr. announced in September 1990 that the Plain Truth and World Tomorrow would adopt a more “religious” tone, he made it sound like times were changing and that their audience had changed, but in fact, the only thing that changed was the church’s message.
+When Mr. Tkach Sr. announced in September 1990 that the Plain Truth and World Tomorrow would adopt a more “religious” tone, he made it sound like times were changing and that their audience had changed, but in fact, the only thing that had changed was the church’s message.
 They no longer felt obligated to deliver the warning message of the gospel to the largest audience possible.
 Their focus had turned inward.

 When Mr. Tkach elaborated on this change in the November 14, 1990, Pastor General’s Report, he left little doubt about them now proclaiming a different message: